As you look around, make sure to check out my Disclosure and Privacy Policies

 3. The “non” Christians.
 Those who are interested in knowing more about God, but want nothing to do with religion because of all it has come to represent.

-Three very distinct groups have one very important thing in common: They see the gap between what Christianity should be and what it is.
+Three very distinct groups have one very important thing in common: They see the gap between what Christianity is and what Christianity should be.

 So that’s my goal with this blog: to navigate the gap.